 "Radial light study, concentric rings of warm amber dissolving into deep cobalt at the edges.
 The composition draws the eye inward.
 Suited to large-format print where the tonal gradients can resolve fully."

 The second version is specific.
-It contains details a buyer searching for something particular might match to.
-It describes the actual piece rather than a generic version of "art."
-And it says something about which format the work suits best, which the AI derived from looking at the image, not from a prompt someone wrote.
+It contains details a buyer searching for something particular might match to and describes the actual piece rather than a generic version of “art.”
+Those details come from visual analysis rather than a caption someone wrote first.

-As of July 2026, four categories of tool will write product descriptions and titles for a print-on-demand catalog: POD-native pipelines, bulk listing suites, copy-only Shopify apps, and general-purpose AI you drive by hand.
-I build one of these tools, so read the ArtDrop entry as informed but not neutral, and check every competitor claim on their own site.
-Here is the honest map, with the strengths first.
+As of July 2026, four categories of tool will write product descriptions and titles for a print-on-demand catalog: POD-native pipelines, bulk listing suites, copy-only Shopify apps, and general-purpose chat or design tools.
+I build one of these products, so read the ArtDrop entry as informed but not neutral and confirm competitor details on their own sites.

 ArtDrop